DarthMandL0R3/Project_OrbXGen/README.md

 ## Obecjtive

-OrbXGen is an attempt to modernize observability by streamlining (plus packaging) a bunch of tools to monitor next generation cloud infrastructures.
+OrbXGen is an attempt to modernize observability by streamlining (plus packaging :stuck_out_tongue_winking_eye:) a bunch of tools to monitor next generation cloud infrastructures.

 ## Tools